mousemke/flounder/README.md

 `getSelectedValues()` returns the currently selected values in an array

+`loadDataFromUrl( url, callback )` loads data from a remote address and returns it to a passed callback.

 `props` the props set in the initial constructor

 `rebuild( data )` completely rebuilds the select boxes with new or altered data